Viima/jquery-comments/README.md

 # jquery-comments
-jquery-comments is a jQuery plugin to provide commenting features to any web application with an existing backend.
-It provides all the UI functionalities with callbacks where you define what you want to do with the data.
-The library is highly customizable and easy to integrate through various settings.
+jquery-comments is a jQuery plugin for implementing an out-of-the-box commenting solution to any web application with an existing backend.
+It provides all the UI functionalities and ties them to callbacks that let you easily define what you want to do with the data.
+The library is highly customizable and very easy to integrate thanks to a wide variety of settings.

 ![Screenshot of jquery-comments](screenshot.png?raw=true "Screenshot of jquery-comments")

 ###Features
-- Commenting, replying, editing, deleting and upvoting
+- Commenting, replying (nested comments), editing, deleting and upvoting
 - Enabling/disabling functionalities
 - Localization
 - Time formatting